iconify/website/docs/libraries/utils/get-icons-css.md

 Function `[func]getIconsCSS()` generates stylesheet for several icons from an icon set to render them as background or mask images.

-It generates code multiple icons from an icon set, splitting common code and icon specific code.
+It generates code multiple icons from an icon set, splitting common code and icon-specific code.
 To generate code for one icon without splitting code, see `[func]getIconCSS()`.

+If instead of using icons as background or mask images, you want to use icons as content of pseudo-elements, see `[func]getIconsContentCSS()`.

-To use icons in HTML, all you need to do is create any element, such as `[tag]span` with class names for icon set and icon.
+To use icons in HTML, all you need to do is create any element, such as `[tag]span` with class names for an icon set and icon.

 ## Color

 Monotone icons are rendered as mask image with background color set to `[prop]currentColor`.
-That means icon will use same color as text.
+That means icon will use the same color as text.

 To change icon color, simply change text color.